 - Striking a plea bargain that reduces the charge or involves no prison time

-One federal conviction can take away years of your life—and affect your rights forever.
+One federal conviction can take away years of your life and affect your rights forever.
 Don’t face the prosecutor alone.
-The lawyers of the Simmrin Law Group are ready to help you—and we will give you a FREE consultation to answer your questions and help you get started.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+The lawyers of the Simmrin Law Group are ready to help fight these charges.